 Some medical mistakes can be corrected.
 Others can result in permanent, debilitating injuries requiring lifetime care – or they may even cause death.

-The Driscoll Firm, P.C., believes that all patients have a right to proper medical treatment, whatever their condition might be.
+The Driscoll Firm, LLC, believes that all patients have a right to proper medical treatment, whatever their condition might be.
 We advocate for injured patients and the families.
-If you or a loved one has suffered injury as a result of medical negligence, contact The Driscoll Firm, P.C., at 800-305-9800 to find out if a national medical malpractice injury lawyer can help you.
+If you or a loved one has suffered injury as a result of medical negligence, contact The Driscoll Firm, LLC, at 314-932-3232 to find out if a national medical malpractice injury lawyer can help you.
 The consultation is free and confidential.

 Medical Malpractice Cases Require an Experienced Lawyer

 In medical malpractice cases, your attorney must have knowledge of both medicine and the law.
 Medical records must be reviewed and analyzed.
 Medical expert witnesses must be located and retained.
 Complex medico-legal issues must be presented cogently and coherently to the judge and jury.

 Your attorney must know how to do these things.

 John J. Driscoll has experience and a proven track record in injury and wrongful death litigation.
 His firm has represented thousands of victims who have been harmed by dangerous medical products, devices, drugs and procedures.

 Medical malpractice can result in catastrophic harm, such as:

 - Brain injury

 - Wrongful death